Bourgeoisie and proletariat refer to the main social classes in a capitalist system, where wealth and labor are divided unequally.

 They operate machines, build infrastructure, grow food, and provide services.
 Without them, the business will not generate wealth.

-Bourgeoisie May Get Rich From Proletariat’s Efforts
+The Bourgeoisie Gets Rich From the Proletariat’s Efforts

-Bourgeoisie put up capital to start or maintain businesses, but the actual value is created by workers producing goods and services.
+The bourgeoisie puts up capital to start or maintain businesses, but the actual value is created by workers producing goods and services.

-Proletariat Receives Wages From Bourgeoisie
+The Proletariat Receives Wages From the Bourgeoisie

 The main reward for the proletariat’s labor is wages, which are usually limited to what is necessary for survival, not enough to accumulate wealth.